 Instructions

-- Line a 7 inches (18cm) springform tin with baking parchment and set aside.
+1. Line an 18cm springform tin* with baking parchment and set aside.
 Add the Oreo cookies to a freezer bag and crush with a rolling pin until you get fine crumbs.
 Mix with the melted butter, add to the prepared tin and press to the bottom to get an even layer.
 Place in the fridge until needed.

-- Let the frozen berries defrost (if you use fresh berries wash them and let drain) and then puree them.
+3. Let the frozen berries defrost (if you use fresh berries wash them and let them drain), and then puree them.
 Add the sugar, vanilla extract, and raspberry liquor (optional) and mix in.
-Repeat the procedure from making the filling by letting the gelatin leaves soak in water for 5-7 minutes, heating it up, mixing with 1-2 tablespoons of the pureed berries and then mix everything.
-Pour that berry mixture on top of the cake and let cool down for at least 3-4 hours or overnight.
+Repeat the procedure for making the filling by letting the gelatin leaves soak in water for 5-7 minutes, heating it up, mixing with 1-2 tablespoons of the pureed berries and then mixing everything.
+Pour that berry mixture on top of the cake and let it cool down for at least 3-4 hours or overnight.

 Notes